lipusmah/sentinel_timeseries/README.md

 ### HOW TO RUN
 To run for one polygon from sqlite database see function run_for_one inside main.py file.
-Change layer variable (line 96) to match one of the layers defined inside your sentinel-hub configuration utility.
+Change layer variable to match one of the layers defined inside your __Sentinel-Hub Configuration utility__.

+Other requirements:
+* Account on sentinel-hub
+* Created configuration and layer in configuration utility on sentinel-hub
+* File "api.id" inside ./assets/ folder with ID of configuration.
+(Can be pasted also in api_key variable - line 27 of sentinel-hub.py file)

 Function supports different SRS via EPSG code.
 Default SRS is set to EPSG:3912.
 Example of running this function: